Home Electrical Safety Guide: What Every Homeowner Must Know

 GFCI (Ground Fault Circuit Interrupter) Protection

 GFCI devices monitor the balance of current flowing through the hot and neutral wires.
-If even a tiny amount of current leaks to an unintended path, such as through water or a person's body, the GFCI trips in as little as 1/40 of a second, cutting power before a dangerous shock can occur.
-Current electrical codes require GFCI protection in bathrooms, kitchens (countertop outlets), garages, outdoor areas, basements, laundry rooms, and anywhere near water.
+If even a tiny amount of current leaks to an unintended path, such as through water or a person's body, the GFCI trips in as little as 1/40 of a second, cutting power before a dangerous shock can occur; water is an excellent conductor of electricity, which is why moisture around electrical appliances is so dangerous.
+Current electrical codes require GFCIs to be installed in moisture-prone areas such as kitchens and bathrooms, as well as garages, outdoor areas, basements, laundry rooms, and anywhere near water to help prevent fatal electrical shocks.
+Since the introduction of GFCIs, electrocutions have dropped by 80% and consumer product electrocutions by 93%.
+If you are planning a kitchen renovation, upgrading to GFCI outlets along the countertop is typically required by code.

 GFCI outlets have TEST and RESET buttons on their face.
 You should test each GFCI outlet monthly by pressing the TEST button to confirm it trips properly, then pressing RESET to restore power.
 If a GFCI fails to trip during testing, replace it immediately.